Jeremy-Walton/riskCalc/README.md

 ## Run

-To start the server, run `ruby app.rb`
+To start the server, run `bundle exec rackup`
 To view the interface, navigate to `localhost:4567`